BehnoodRasti/FaSUn/README.md

 # FaSUn
 Fast Semisupervised Unmixing (FaSUn) is an innovative semi-supervised unmixing technique that leverages the assumption that real endmembers can be represented as convex combinations of the library endmembers.
-Building upon the principles of archetypal analysis, we propose a new model formulation for sparse unmixing.
-The motivation behind this method is to address mismatches commonly encountered between endmembers from spectral libraries and endmembers from a dataset, which often manifest as scaling factors.
+We propose a new model formulation for semisupervised unmixing.
+We also propose an alternating direction method of multipliers (ADMM) algorithm to solve such a nonconvex problem by breaking it into convex subproblems using a cyclic descent scheme.
+This method aims to address mismatches commonly encountered between endmembers from spectral libraries and endmembers from a dataset, which often manifest as scaling factors.
 These mismatches can arise from various sources such as noise, atmospheric effects, illumination variations, and the intrinsic variability of materials.
-In contrast to conventional sparse unmixing methods, SUnAA estimates both the endmembers and abundances by utilizing the endmember library as a reference.
+In contrast to conventional sparse unmixing methods, FaSUn estimates both the endmembers and abundances by utilizing the endmember library as a reference.

 ## Citation
 If you use this code please cite the following paper

-B. Rasti, A. Zouaoui, J. Mairal and J. Chanussot, "SUnAA: Sparse Unmixing using Archetypal Analysis," in IEEE Geoscience and Remote Sensing Letters, doi: 10.1109/LGRS.2023.3284221.
+B. Rasti, "FaSUn: Fast Non-convex Semi-supervised Unmixing using Alternating Direction Method of Multipliers," in IEEE WHISPERS 2023.

 ## Installation instructions